FAQ … frequently asked questions, and what we do at Keys4Classics.com

 YOU NEVER NEED TO SEND US YOUR KEYS.
 WE WORK FROM EMAILED PHOTOS.

-Important note: We do not deal with modern keys that use electronics (transponder keys),
+Important note: We do not deal with modern keys that use electronics (transponder keys), which is most vehicles from about the late 1990s.

 Also, we do not supply general automotive parts.
 We are simply experts with keys for older vehicles.